What is Systems Architecting?

 Recognized worldwide as one of the most outstanding programs available today, USC’s Systems Architecting and Engineering (SAE) program is led by Professor Azad M. Madni, an INCOSE Fellow and 2011 INCOSE Pioneer awardee.
 The program was founded in 1988 by the late Professor Eberhardt Rechtin, the father of the NASA/JPL Deep Space Network.
-A former CEO of The Aerospace Corporation, Prof. Rechtin authored three of the founding texts in the field, and is widely viewed as the father of systems architecting.
+Prof. Rechtin authored three of the founding texts in the field, and is widely viewed as the father of systems architecting.

 USC is an established leader in system architecting and engineering graduate education and research.
 Currently more than 25 companies are participating in USC’s SAE programs.
 Six of the active instructors in the SAE curriculum have a combined industrial experience of 190 years.
 All were senior managers, including 4 vice presidents of major corporations.